Radheshamwayal7/CodeAlpha_AIChatbot/README.md

 ├── .gitignore
 └── README.md

+---

 ## 🧠 How It Works

-User Input → NLP Processing → Keyword Detection → Knowledge Base → Response
+User Input → NLP Processing → Keyword Detection → Knowledge Base → Rule-Based Response → Nova

-Nova processes and normalizes the user's input, identifies relevant keywords, searches its predefined knowledge base, and generates a rule-based response.
+Nova processes and normalizes user input, identifies relevant keywords, searches the predefined knowledge base, and generates an appropriate response.

+---

 ## ▶️ How to Run

-1. Open the project folder in VS Code or any Java IDE.
+1. Open the project in VS Code or any Java IDE.

 2. Compile the project: